 32.9

-Active Noise Cancelation uses special microphones and computer algorithms to detect and block ambient sounds, but some technology is better than others.
-We compare each pair of headphones in the real world on planes, in offices, and during commutes.
+Active Noise Cancellation uses special microphones and computer algorithms to detect and block ambient sounds, but some technology is better than others.
+We compare each pair of headphones in real-world settings, such as on planes, in offices, and during commutes.
 We also run lab tests to measure how well each pair cancels noise.

-The Sony WH-1000XM6 is the best noise-blocking headphone, with the Bose QC Ultra and AirPods Max close behind.
+The Sony WH-1000XM6 and Apple AirPods Max 2 are the best noise-blocking headphones, with the Bose QC Ultra 2nd Gen close behind.
 The Sony XM6, with its new dense earcup padding, is the most impressive at reducing high-pitched sounds.
-The Bose is most effective at removing voices, creating silent coworkers, while the Apple allows a whisper of voices.
+The Bose 2nd Gen improves on its older sibling, blocking more decibels than the first generation.
+Both Bose are most effective at removing voices, creating silent coworkers, while Apple allows a whisper of voices.
+Sony WH-1000XM5 is also impressive, but offers less cancellation than the XM6.
+The newer generation of the Tour One, the JBL Tour One M3, is a big step up from the M2 and offers noise cancellation on par with the Sony XM5 or the Bose Ultras.

-All three impress with their ability to nearly eliminate rolling office chairs, keyboards, whirring fans, treadmills, beeping microwaves, and grinding juicers.
-The XM6 removes over 41 decibels of sound in the high-frequency range and reduces the most sound from the low-frequency range, where most everyday sounds tend to fall.
+All impress with their ability to nearly eliminate rolling office chairs, keyboards, whirring fans, treadmills, beeping microwaves, and grinding juicers.
+The XM6 removes over 41 decibels of sound in the high-frequency range and reduces the most background noise from the low-frequency range, where most everyday sounds tend to fall.

-The Solo 4, WHCH520, and Tune 720 earned the lowest scores because they lack noise-blocking technology and have smaller earcups, allowing most ambient sounds inside.
+The Beribes, Beats Solo 4, and JBL Tune 720 earned the lowest scores because they lack noise-blocking technology and have smaller earcups, which let most ambient sounds through.
+The Beats Studio Pro features ANC technology but still falls short in terms of noise cancellation, performing on par with, or even less effective than, those without it.

 Transparency or Hear-through Mode

-Some users prefer headphones that provide awareness of the surroundings.
+Some users prefer headphones that let them stay aware of their surroundings.
 Whether you're walking near traffic, watching the kids, or need to stay tuned in at work, transparency lets you hear the world around you while you enjoy your entertainment.

-If you need to maintain awareness, transparency mode is the ticket.
-The AirPods Max has the best environmental awareness, with the Studio Pro, QuietComfort Ultra, and Momentum 4 all tying for second place.
+If you need to maintain awareness, transparency mode is the way to go.
+The AirPods Max 2 has the best environmental awareness, with the Beats Studio Pro, and Momentum 4 all tying for second place.
 All stand out for clear and pleasant playback, relaying ambient sounds so naturally that we forgot we were wearing headphones.
-In contrast, the HT2 amplified sound too much, making louder noises uncomfortably harsh.
-The JBL Tour One M2 wasn't any better, sounding incredibly artificial and robotic.
+In contrast, the Tozo HT3 amplified sound almost too much, creating unrealistic sounds.
+The JBL Tour One M2 wasn't any better, sounding incredibly artificial and robotic, while the JLab JBuds Lux were almost too loud in addition to robotic.

 We test every button, touch control, and app to see how well they work.
 Whether tweaking settings or pausing a podcast, the controls and app should feel intuitive and reliable.